djaus2/BruceEckel.github.io/_posts/2014-12-05-a-heaping-helping-of-python-goodness.md

 ## 1. Turn a Python Program into a Windows Batch File ##

 I'm lazy and I don't like typing more than I have to.
 Even better is to just double-click on a thing from the Windows Explorer.
-I've tried doing this in the past but it was ugly and I always had to fiddle around with it, so when I found a universal solution on the Internet I was quite pleased.
+I've tried doing this with Windows .BAT files in the past but it was ugly and I always had to fiddle around with it, so when I found a universal solution on the Internet I was quite pleased.
 So far, putting the first line at the top of a batch file has worked everywhere I've tried it:

 ```python
 @setlocal enabledelayedexpansion && python -x "%~f0" %* & exit /b !ERRORLEVEL!